If you are rebranding your business or starting a new brand, there is something relatively new you should consider for your brand positioning.

 - KeySearch

-The goal is for the LLM search results to prioritize information about your brand (or only display information about your brand), as Google AI Mode did for the following search for the Aurasell brand when it was only two weeks old.
+The goal is for the LLM search results to prioritize information about your brand (or display only information about your brand), as Google AI Mode did in the following search for the Aurasell brand when it was only two weeks old.

-Our two-word parent brand, CRM Switch, which ranks #1 in the traditional search results, is considered more of a ‘phrase’ than a brand in AI Mode:
+Our two-word parent brand, CRM Switch, which ranks #1 in traditional search results, is considered both a process and a brand in Google AI Mode.
+Until recently, the process was shown first.

-‘Windsurf’ is a dictionary term that shows the watersport in some LLM results, but it did not stop OpenAI from almost acquiring the company for $3 billion.
+‘Windsurf’ is a dictionary term that appears in some LLM results about the watersport, but it did not stop OpenAI from almost acquiring the company for $3 billion.

 Risks & Trade-offs